Why Do Australian Shepherds Have Blue Eyes? The Science & Meaning

 It’s the same story for the eyes.
 One eye can have the light-pigmentation genes expressed, while the other eye doesn’t express those genes.
 This leads to one eye being blue, and the other being a different color like brown.

-Do All Aussies Have Blue Eyes?
+Do All Australian Shepherds Have Blue Eyes?

 Are Blue Eyes a Sign of Bad Health?